vaishu1528/Ops-qa/01-Manual-Testing/02-Test-Plan/Test-Plan.md

 - Error Handling
 - End-to-End Workflow

+### 4.2 Out-of-Scope

+The following items are outside the scope unless specifically included in a testing cycle:

+- Production infrastructure administration.
+- Infrastructure-level monitoring.
+- Third-party system internal implementation.
+- Source-code-level unit testing.
+- Database administration activities.
+- Production deployment activities.
+- Confidential customer or operational data validation.

 ---

 ## 5. User Roles in Scope

 ### 5.1 Admin

-Testing will verify that Admin users can access functionality permitted for the administrative role and that restricted actions are handled according to configured permissions.
+Testing will verify that Admin users can access functionality assigned to the administrative role and that restricted actions are handled according to configured permissions.

 ### 5.2 Data Engineer